liqotech/liqo/docs/pages/User/Post-Install/discovery.md

 Once Liqo is installed in your cluster, you can start establishing new *peerings*.
 Specifically, you can rely on three different methods to peer with other clusters:

 1. **LAN Discovery**: automatic discovery of neighboring clusters available in the same LAN.
-This looks similar to the automatic discovery of Wi-Fi hotspots and it is particularly suitable when your cluster is composed of a single node (e.g., in combination of [K3s](https://k3s.io)).
+This looks similar to the automatic discovery of Wi-Fi hotspots, and it is particularly suitable when your cluster is composed of a single node (e.g., in a combination with [K3s](https://k3s.io)).
-2. **DNS Discovery**: automatic discovery of the clusters associated with a specific DNS domain (e.g.; *liqo.io*), by scraping the existence of specific DNS entries.
+2. **DNS Discovery**: automatic discovery of the clusters associated with a specific DNS domain (e.g.; *liqo.io*).
+This is achieved by quering specific DNS entries.
 This looks similar to the discovery of voice-over-IP SIP servers and it is mostly oriented to big organizations that wish to adopt Liqo in production.
 3. **Manual Configuration**: manual addition of specific clusters to the list of known ones.
 This method is particularly appropriate outside LAN, without requiring any DNS configuration.

 ## LAN Discovery

-Liqo is able to automatically discover any available clusters running on the same LAN, as well as to make your cluster discoverable by others.
+Liqo is able to automatically discover any available clusters running on the same L2 Broadcast Domain, as well as to make your cluster discoverable by others.

 Using kubectl, you can also manually obtain the list of discovered foreign clusters: